nlef/moonraker-telegram-bot/docs/content/interacting-with-klipper.md

 ## Manual Timelapse
-If you have set manual_mode in [timelapse](sample-config.md#timelapse), you can use command to manage timelapse capturing by the bot.
+If you have set manual_mode in [timelapse](sample-config.md#timelapse), you can use commands to manage timelapse capturing by the bot.
-Following commands are available:
+The following commands are available:
 - `RESPOND PREFIX=timelapse MSG=photo` Used to capture a single timelapse frame.
 Can be used with automated mode as well, but might lead to undesired results.
 - `RESPOND PREFIX=timelapse MSG=photo_and_gcode` Used to capture a single timelapse frame.
 Runs the command specified in the config in the "after_photo_gcode" parameter in the `[timelapse]` section after the photo is taken.
 - `RESPOND PREFIX=timelapse MSG=start` Marks the beginning of the timelapse capture.
-Useful, if you want to skip some time before you start the recodring.
+Useful, if you want to skip some time before you start the recording.
 - `RESPOND PREFIX=timelapse MSG=stop` Marks the end of the timelapse capture.
 You can only run "create" after this command.
 Useful if you want to skip something at the end of the print, like bed extension, or purge operations.
 - `RESPOND PREFIX=timelapse MSG=pause` Pauses the automatic capturing.
 Useful, if you have to run service operations, like switching filament, or if you do not want automated lapse features to run for a reason.
-- `RESPOND PREFIX=timelapse MSG=resume` Resumes the automated fcapturing, if it was paused.
+- `RESPOND PREFIX=timelapse MSG=resume` Resumes the automated capturing, if it was paused.
 - `RESPOND PREFIX=timelapse MSG=create` This starts the rendering of captured pictures to a video file.
 After the video is done, it is sent to the chat.
 You might want to run this, while you are not printing, since video-rendering is resource intensive.